Our story

 Every day, people move through their cities feeling overwhelmed.
 Noise exhausts.
 Crowds suffocate.
 Uncertainty turns simple outings into stressful decisions.

-For many neurodivergent individuals, including autistic people and those with sensory processing differences, everyday places are not neutral.
+For many neurodivergent individuals, including autistic people, those with ADHD, sensory processing differences, anxiety, and related conditions, everyday places are not neutral.
 They can feel unpredictable, overstimulating, and unsafe.

 MindHaven exists to change that.
 One activity, one space, one neighbourhood at a time.
 Beginning in London.